collinsmwiti/playr/README.md

 ## User Stories:

-* As a user I want login and create my plalist.
+* As a user I want login and create my playlist.
 * As a user I want save my playlist
-* As a user I want to play videos as i add new music to playlist.
+* As a user I want to play videos as I add new music to playlist.
 * As a user I want to search my music from youtube or vimeo.
 * As a user I want see all my saved playlists.
 * As a user I save my playlist in different genres.